pitt-crc/user-manual/docs/getting-started/quickstart.md

     module purge    # unload everything
     ```

-`module spider <name>` lists every available version and tells you which
+`module spider <software name>` lists every available version and tells you which
 dependencies to load first.
 Full details and more examples are on
 [Discovering Software](step3/getting-started-step3-software.md).